 For the majority, the issue is more structural – siloed teams having to deal with questions and complaints that they don’t understand or over which they have no responsibility, thereby making their response, or lack of it, appear unresponsive, uncaring, even evasive.

-Whether it is called customer service, community management, online reputation management or simply reputation management, the ability to identify and contain negative discussions before they escalate is a critical skill that all organizations and all parts of the organization in the social media front lines need to learn.
+Whether it is called customer service, community management, online reputation management or issues management, the ability to identify and contain negative discussions before they escalate is a critical skill that all organizations and all elements of the social media front line need to learn.

-Before working out how to respond to online complaints, first it is essential for companies to have a systematic approach to assessing which negative posts or discussions they should prioritize and respond to.
+Before working out how to respond to online complaints, it is first essential for companies to have a systematic approach to assessing which negative posts or discussions they should prioritise and respond to.
 Some useful process maps have been developed to help companies, trade associations and governments work out which types of posts to respond to and how to do so.